myui/hivemall/README.md

 The LGPL does not require you to distribute source code of programs as far as just using/linking Hivemall in your application, so you can use Hivemall in closed-source apps and for most commercial uses.

-If you want other (commercial) licensing options, please contact me.
-I and my institute are ready to provide a commercial license with an additional support contract.
-[Makoto YUI](http://staff.aist.go.jp/m.yui/index_e.html) \<m.yui AT aist.go.jp\>

 Copyright
 ---------

 Copyright (C) 2013-2014 National Institute of Advanced Industrial Science and Technology (AIST)
-Registration Number: [H25PRO-1520]

 Put the above copyrights for the services/softwares that use Hivemall.